 8. Edit Your Images and Process Your Shots

 The last step is the final editing process.
-When I’m shooting with my 35mm camera I use Adobe Lightroom first to capture the images, then I do my minor tweaks like color adjustments, saturations adjustments, contrast, etc in LR.
+When I’m shooting with my 35mm camera I use Capture One Pro first to capture the images, then I do my minor tweaks like color adjustments, saturations adjustments, contrast, etc in COP.

 Next I process (export) my files as high res Tiff files.
 This becomes my digital master file.